kyleslie2/juniper-renos/src/pages/index.md

 heading: Why choose us?
 subheading: Let us help you put down roots in the home you have.
 mainpitch:
-  title: Juniper Home Renovations
+  title: "1"
-  description: We are a family-owned business that specializes in residential
+  description: "2"
-    renovations to fit your budget & style.
+description: Juniper Home Renovations is a small family-owned business that specializes in residential renovations to fit your budget & style.
 Our goal is to help make your home a place that you want to put down roots in long-term.
-Whether its a new kitchen, new bathroom, trim or custom upgrades, we are ready to help you!
-description: "1"
+  Whether its a new kitchen, bathroom, trim or custom built-ins, we are ready to help you!
 intro:
   blurbs:
     - image: /img/0c2db7e1-1942-499e-a4b1-073867fde673.jpg